Our Services

 Helpful Resources

-Peppermint oil’s menthol and geranium oil’s geraniol show anecdotal and limited small-scale evidence of temporary cooling and anti-inflammatory effects in neuropathic pain, but there is no large-scale clinical trial demonstrating significant benefit for PHN.
-These oils should only be used as supportive therapies alongside medically approved treatments.
+Peppermint oil (menthol) and geranium oil (geraniol) may offer temporary cooling and anti-inflammatory relief for neuropathic pain, according to anecdotal reports and small studies.
+However, no large-scale clinical trials confirm significant benefits for postherpetic neuralgia (PHN).
+These essential oils should only be used as supportive therapies alongside medically approved PHN treatments.

 Post-herpetic neuralgia (PHN) is a common complication of shingles, causing lingering nerve pain long after the rash heals.
 Many people explore complementary therapies such as essential oils for post shingles pain.
 Two popular choices are peppermint and geranium oil.
 Below, we'll review what PHN is, how these oils may work, what the science says, and practical tips for safe use.